Congo Gorilla Forest Exhibit

-New York’s architectural writer selected Congo as one of the city’s 19 best new buildings in the magazine’s 40-year history, even though the boulder-and-stone-covered structure is intentionally invisible.
+New York Magazine’s architectural writer selected Congo as one of the city’s 19 best new buildings in the publication’s 40-year history, even though the boulder-and-stone-covered structure is intentionally invisible.

 Helpern Architects worked closely with exhibit designers, curators, keepers, and operations personnel of the Wildlife Conservation Society (WCS) to design the “Living Museum” and its carefully crafted environment.

-The exhibit includes an extensive, unseen animal management facility to house 300 animals, as well as an upstairs environmental educational center for teacher training, education programs, and sleepovers.
+The exhibit – which also received the Art Commission of the City of New York’s Award for Excellence in Design – includes an extensive, unseen animal management facility to house 300 animals, as well as an upstairs environmental educational center for teacher training, education programs, and sleepovers.

 Landscape architects created a half-natural, half-man-made rainforest, with 400 species of plants, 55 “trees,” sculpted rock, 11 waterfalls, and a ground-fog system.